debxrshi/ParamSpider/README.md

 - Flag added to specify timeout
 - Fixed program exitting after URL fetch failure
-- Add functionality to track fetch failed URLs and run them in new session.
+- Add functionality to track fetch failed URLs in a separate file.

 Usage and building same as original paramspider.
 Hunt on.